kourge/hmm-alignment/README.md

   in memory.
 This is used to artificially reduce the size of the data set.
 * If `SPECIES` is set, then its value will be used as the species label when producing the new 13-protein multiple alignment.
-Otherwise the label will default to 'Unknown_species'.
+Otherwise the label will default to `Unknown_species`.
 Per assingment specs, this value should not contain any spaces.
 * If `LINEAR` is set to any value, then the program will run sequentially without any sort of parallelization, even if it is running on JRuby.